B-Chichi/Project-phase-1/README.md

 HOW TO USE THE WEBSITE

-Type in the search bar to find a club
+Type in the search bar to find a club,,it is case sensitive

 Use the dropdown filter to switch between leagues